kjartan3/python-learning/README.md

 # Python Learning Plan for Apprenticeship

 ## Introduction
 This learning phase is designed to build upon the knowledge I have gained from learning JavaScript over the past 2 months.
 With a foundational understanding of programming concepts and principles, I aim to transition smoothly into Python programming.
-This 2-week intensive learning plan will utilise online resources available through Sky Learn, our company's learning application, to establish a solid foundation in Python.
+Through this learning plan, I will utilise online resources available through Sky Learn, my company's learning application, to establish a solid foundation in Python.
 Additionally, I plan to use **Django** as the web framework and **SQL** as the database for my projects.
 The goal is to leverage my existing knowledge of JavaScript to accelerate my learning process in Python, enabling me to apply these skills effectively in my apprenticeship.

 ## Learning Objectives
 By the end of this 2-week learning phase, I aim to: